 17. Optical Watermark Detection Apparatus

 Specifically designed to analyze and detect forgeries in stamp watermarks.
 The principle of the apparatus is an optical observable variation of multicolored marking that fluoresces differently in an alternative light.
-This makes it fairly advantageous towards questioned documents such as security notes, stamps, and banknotes.
+This makes it fairly advantageous for questioned documents such as security notes, stamps, and banknotes.

 However, traditionally watermarks (slightly less opaque than paper) don’t have multiple shades of color hence not useful.
 And here VSC seems more advantageous.